victorchall/EveryDream2trainer/doc/CAPTION_COG.md

 # Synthetic Captioning

-Script now works with the following:
+Script now works with the following (choose one):

     --model "THUDM/cogvlm-chat-hf"